This was written by AI

 1pipx install aider-chat

-"Just use python -m pip install aider-install --break-system-packages"
+1python -m pip install aider-install --break-system-packages

 1# ~/.aider.conf.yml